uaf-math/calc1/index.md

 * We have lots of examples of previous [quizzes](quizzes), [proficiencies](proficiencies), and [exams](exams).

-* Grades and written homework solutions are at [BlackBoard](https://classes.alaska.edu).

 * The [Math & Stat Tutoring Lab](https://www.uaf.edu/dms/mathlab/index.php) is closed for in-person tutoring but is open for online tutoring!
 You can [sign up for online tutoring](https://fairbanks.go-redrock.com/).